dico/unifi_guest_portal/README.md

 1. Import the database from the included database.sql file.
 2. Copy files to your server.
-3. Copy the config-sample.php to config.php, and change settings to your own enviroment.
+3. Copy the config-sample.php to config.php, and change settings to your own environment.

 **Requirements**
 * PHP Curl